Afif13/CSS-Tip/content/hand-drawn-underline/index.md

 ul:after {
   content: "";
   position: absolute;
-  position-anchor: --li;
+  position-anchor: --a;
   inset: anchor(outside) anchor(inside) 0;
   border-image: conic-gradient(#f2f2f2) 1/0 100vw/0 100vw; /* the color used here must match the background color */
   transition: .2s;
 }
 ul li a:is(:hover,[aria-current],:focus-visible) {
-  anchor-name: --li;
+  anchor-name: --a;
 }
 ul:has(a:is(:hover,:focus-visible)) a:not(:hover,:focus-visible) {
   anchor-name: none;
 }
 ```

-`border-shape` is chrome-only feature for now.
-You will get a straight underline as a fallback in the other browsers.
+`border-shape` is a Chrome-only feature for now.
+You will get a classic underline in the other browsers.

 <p class="codepen" data-height="400" data-pen-title="Hand-Drawn Underline using border-shape" data-preview="true" data-default-tab="result" data-slug-hash="emdoVae" data-user="t_afif" style="height: 400px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/t_afif/pen/emdoVae">